-SR-BX-2016-035 Page 20 of 35 II.
-Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change In its filing with the Commission, the Exchange included statements concerning the purpose of and basis for the proposed rule change and discussed any comments it received on the proposed rule change.
+II.
+Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change

+In its filing with the Commission, the Exchange included statements concerning the purpose of and basis for the proposed rule change and discussed any comments it received on the proposed rule change.
 The text of these statements may be examined at the places specified in Item IV below.
 The Exchange has prepared summaries, set forth in sections A, B, and C below, of the most significant aspects of such statements.

+A. Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change

+1. Purpose

+The Exchange proposes to amend the definition of "Professional" in Rule 100(a)(37C) to specify the manner in which the Exchange calculates orders to determine if an order should be treated as Professional Order.

+Background

+Exchange Rule 100(a)(37C) currently states, that the term Professional Order means an order that is for the account of a person or entity that is not a Priority Customer.
+A Priority Customer means a person or entity that (i) is not a broker or dealer in securities, and (ii) does not place more than 390 orders in listed options per day on average during a calendar month for its own beneficial account(s).3 In order to properly represent orders entered on the Exchange, members are required to indicate whether orders are "Professional Orders."
+To comply with this requirement, members are required to review their Priority Customers' activity on at least a quarterly basis to determine whether orders that are not for the account of a broker-dealer should be represented as Priority Customer Orders or Professional Orders.4

+Rule 100(a)(37A).

+The Exchange accepts orders routed from other markets that are marked Professional Orders.
+The designation of Professional Order does not result in any different treatment of such orders for purposes of Exchange rules concerning away market protection.
+That is, all non-broker or dealer orders, including those that meet the definition of Professional Orders, are treated equally for purposes of Exchange away market protection rules.
+The Exchange continues to believe that identifying Professional Orders based upon the average number of orders entered in qualified accounts is an appropriately objective approach to reasonably distinguish such persons and entities from retail investors or market participants.

+Proposal

-A. Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change 1.
-Purpose The Exchange proposes to amend the definition of "Professional" at Chapter I, Section 1(49) to specify the manner in which the Exchange calculates orders to determine if an order should be treated as Professional.
-Background The definition of the term Professional at Chapter I, Section 1(49) currently states, "any person or entity that (i) is not a broker or dealer in securities, and (ii) places more than 390 orders in listed options per day on average during a calendar month for its own beneficial account(s)."
-In order to properly represent orders entered on the Exchange Participants are required to indicate whether Public Customer3 orders are "Professional" orders."
-To comply with this requirement, Participants are required to review their Public Customers' activity on at least a quarterly basis to determine whether orders that are not for The term "Public Customer" means a person that is not a broker or dealer in securities.
-See Chapter I, Section 1(50).
-The Exchange utilizes a special order origin code for Professional orders.
-SR-BX-2016-035 Page 21 of 35 the account of a broker-dealer should be represented as Public Customer orders or Professional orders.5 The Exchange accepts orders routed from other markets that are marked Professional.
-The designation of Professional or Professional order does not result in any different treatment of such orders for purposes of Exchange rules concerning away market protection.
-That is, all non-broker or dealer orders, including those that meet the definition of Professional orders, are treated equally for purposes of Exchange away market protection rules.6 The Exchange continues to believe that identifying Professional accounts based upon the average number of orders entered in qualified accounts is an appropriately objective approach to reasonably distinguish such persons and entities from retail investors or market participants.
-Proposal The Exchange proposes to count each order entered by a Professional toward the number of orders, regardless of the options exchange to which the order was routed in determining Professional orders.7 Orders for any Public Customer that had an average of more than 390 orders per day during any month of a calendar quarter must be represented as Professional orders for the next calendar quarter.
-Members are required to conduct a quarterly review and make any appropriate changes to the way in which they are representing orders within five days after the end of each calendar quarter.
-While members are only required to review their accounts on a quarterly basis, if during a quarter the Exchange identifies a Public Customer for which orders are being represented as Public Customer orders but that has averaged more than 390 orders per day during a month, the Exchange will notify the member and the member will be required to change the manner in which it is representing the Public Customer's orders within five days.
-See Exchange Rules at Chapter VI, Section 11, Chapter XII, Sections 2 and 3.
+The Exchange proposes to count each Professional Order, regardless of the options exchange to which the order was routed in determining Professional Orders.6

+Orders for any customer that had an average of more than 390 orders per day during any month of a calendar quarter must be represented as ProfessionalOrders for the next calendar quarter.
+Members will be required to conduct a quarterly review and make any appropriate changes to the way in which they are representing orders within five days after the end of each calendar quarter.
+While Members only will be required to review their accounts on a quarterly basis, if during a quarter the Exchange identifies a customer for which orders are being represented as Priority Customer Orders but that has averaged more than 390 orders per day during a month, the Exchange will notify the Member and the Member will be required to change the manner in which it is representing the customer's orders within five days.

+See International Securities Exchange, LLC Rules at 1901, 1902 and 1903, which are referenced in the Exchange's rules.

 All order types count toward the 390 orders on average per day.